wwivbbs/docs/wwivbbslist.md

          : The Arcade BBS                   telnet://thearcade.darktech.org
 ============================================================================
 No Dial Tone
-  Previously listed sites which appear to be offline as of 15 August 2015
+  Previously listed sites which appear to be offline as of 24 September 2015
 ============================================================================

 @71      : The Radio Shack               telnet://radioshack.wwivbbs.com:24